-After the Union army punched through the center of the enemy line at Bloody Lane during the Battle of Antietam, a company of the 7th Maine was called up to attack Rebels who were harassing a battery from their positions at Henry Piper's farm.
+After the Union army punched through the center of the enemy line at Bloody Lane during the Battle of Antietam, the 7th Maine was called up to attack Rebels who were harassing a battery from their positions at Henry Piper's farm.
 Perplexed by the order from Third Brigade commander William Irwin, 7th Maine Major Thomas Hyde asked him to repeat it.
-To send a company of men against what probably was many times its number was insane, the 21-year-old officer thought.
+To send his depleted regiment against what probably was many times its number was insane, the 21-year-old officer thought.

 But Irwin, a 44-year-old officer who was known to enjoy a strong drink or two, was adamant.
 In fact, he upped the ante.

 "That is not enough, sir; go yourself; take your regiment and drive them from those trees and buildings," Irwin emphatically said, according to Hyde.
 For emphasis, he repeated the order several times and pointed to the farmhouse and barn on the Piper farm.